akamai/lds-connector/README.md

 Prerequisites
 -------------

 See the [Akamai documentation](docs/akamai/README.md) to configure NetStorage and the Log Delivery Service.

-See the [Splunk documentation](docs/splunk/README.md) to configure delivery to Splunk.

-See the [Wazuh documentation](docs/wazuh/README.md) to configure delivery to Wazuh.
-This should also work with other services accepting SysLog messages.
+If you want to deliver logs to Splunk, then see the [Splunk documentation](docs/splunk/README.md).

+If you want to deliver logs to Wazuh, then see the [Wazuh documentation](docs/wazuh/README.md).

+If you want to deliver logs via SysLog, then see the [SysLog documentation](docs/syslog/README.md).

 Configuration